pixeloven/pixeloven/packages/pixeloven-commitlint-conventional-config/README.md

-# @pixeloven/commitlint-simplified-config
+# @pixeloven/commitlint-conventional-config

-> Pixel Oven Commitlint simplified configuration
+> Pixel Oven Commitlint conventional configuration

 See our website [pixeloven-tasks](https://github.com/pixeloven/pixeloven) for more information or the [issues](https://github.com/pixeloven/pixeloven) associated with this package.